ivoarch/calavera-wm/README.md

 recommended to also install the bluegray files shipped in the dextra package.

-Running dwm
+Running swm
 -----------
 Add the following line to your .xinitrc to start dwm using startx:

-    exec dwm
+    exec swm

 In order to connect dwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

-    DISPLAY=foo.bar:1 exec dwm
+    DISPLAY=foo.bar:1 exec swm

-(This will start dwm on display :1 of the host foo.bar.)
+(This will start swm on display :1 of the host foo.bar.)

 In order to display status info in the bar, you can do something like this in your .xinitrc: